 I Would Like to Access Self-Help Resources:

-• Vivup, our employee assistance programme, has downloadable self-help booklets for a wide range of presenting problems, including anxiety, depression, coping with bereavement and managing sleep problems.
-These booklets are also available in an easy read format and as audiobooks.
-Visit vivup.co.uk for more information.
+- Cic, our employee assistance programme, has a wellbeing platform call Ele, which all staff can access for videos, podcasts and information on a wide range of presenting problems, including anxiety, depression, coping with bereavement and managing sleep problems.
+Visit the Ele wellbeing site for more information

-• Wellbeing apps: NHS colleagues have been given free access to a number of wellbeing apps to support them.
+- Wellbeing apps: NHS colleagues have been given free access to a number of wellbeing apps to support them, in addition to those found on Ele.
 For the most up to date information see: NHS England » Wellbeing apps